jimboH/CS224n/README.md

 # CS224n
-Project of Stanford CS224n. /n
+Project of Stanford CS224n. <br />
 Have not finished yet...